This event has been postponed due to public health concerns.

 Cost? $40 NOTIS members, $60 Non-members (Click to Join NOTIS).

 CE credits?
-4 CE credits for this workshop have been approved by Washington State AOC, ATA, CCHI.
-4 CE credits for this workshop have been requested from Washington State DSHS.
+3 CE credits have been approved by the Washington State DSHS, the CCHI and the ATA.
+3 CE credits for this workshop have been requested from the Washington State AOC.
 CE info will be updated as we receive confirmation.
 Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.
 Please allow yourself enough time to get to the site, find parking and sign in before the workshop begins.
 While latecomers are welcome to stay for the educational value of the workshop, DSHS will not provide CE credit if you arrive late, for any reason.

 After registering, you will receive an email confirmation; if you do not receive a confirmation, your registration did not go through.